 CPI lays claim on Warangal Lok Sabha seat

-Warangal: With the elections to the Parliament around the corner, the Communist Party of India (CPI) started lobbying for the Warangal Lok Sabha (SC...
+With the elections to the Parliament around the corner, the Communist Party of India (CPI) started lobbying for the Warangal Lok Sabha (SC reserved) seat at the national level

 Warangal: With the elections to the Parliament around the corner, the Communist Party of India (CPI) started lobbying for the Warangal Lok Sabha (SC reserved) seat at the national level.
 In this regard, CPI National General Secretary D Raja and National Council Member Rama Krushna Panda met the Congress national president Mallikarjun Kharge in Delhi on Tuesday.